Copyright and trade marks

 Customs has a role in protecting New Zealand from unlawful imports or exports of pirated and counterfeit goods.
 We administer the border protection measures which are set out in the Trade Marks Act 2002 and the Copyright Act 1994 for intellectual property.

-If you consider that your trade mark or copyright work is at risk of being unlawfully copied on goods imported to or exported from New Zealand, you can notify us of your intellectual property by lodging a border protection notice under the Trade Marks and/or Copyright Acts.
+If you consider that your trade mark or copyright work is at risk of being unlawfully copied on goods imported to or to be exported other than private and domestic use from New Zealand, you can notify us of your intellectual property by lodging a border protection notice under the Trade Marks and/or Copyright Acts.

 For a detailed list of trade mark and copyright notices accepted by us, see Intellectual property rights notices.